hubts/dev-tesseract-nestjs/README.md

 npm install
 ~~~

-Specific dependencies are commented in codes.
-Follow them.
+Main dependencies are also commented in codes.
+We can use them.

 ## Run